solidoss/solidframe/tutorials/mpipc_echo/README.md

 ## Overview

-In this tutorial you will learn how to use solid_frame_ipc library for a basic client-server application pair.
+In this tutorial you will learn how to use solid_frame_mpipc library for a basic client-server application pair.
 The client and server will exchange a simple message consisting of a single string.

 **The client**: